 Boxcar Drive In Movies

-While all the currently schedule Boxcar Drive In movies are sold out, it looks like admission was between $20-$26.99 per car.
-There are additional showings that have yet to be scheduled.
+While all the currently schedule Boxcar Drive In movies are sold out, it looks like admission is between $20-$26.99 per car.

-Ramsey Theatre has not announced ticket prices or policies.
+Ramsey Theatre charges $25 per car for admission.
 Tickets will be sold online at a new website.

 Demarest Farms Drive In Movie Nights